 Often young people are afraid to tell parents in case their computer is taken away.
 Try and be proactive, encouraging young people to share their surfing and be open and honest; after all their safety is most important.
 The best way forward is to learn all you can about computers, how to access files (possibly hidden on your child's computer), monitor the sites that they are using and, where possible, suggest other, more appropriate, avenues of getting the information they require.
 Sit with your child, surf with them and suggest ways to help keep themselves safe.

-There are some useful websites for children and young people regarding internet safety:
+The website below is recommended for children and young people regarding internet safety:

 And a useful ones for parents are: